- Home

 A formula for finding the distance between two points in the coordinate plane, derived directly from the Pythagorean theorem.

-Why is Distance Formula important?
+What is the Distance Formula formula?

 Prerequisites